Event Rental Providers

 Maintenance Contracts - Mandatory X

-Maintenance Contracts - Optional X IF listed and priced separately on invoice.
+Maintenance Contracts - Optional X If listed and priced separately on invoice.

-Printing Services X All printing of non-advertising materials
+Printing Services X All printing of non-advertising materials.

 Purchases for Resale X Only applies when University buys tangible personal property which it in turn resells to another entity (for example, the Bookstore) and collects sales tax at the time of the resale.
-The University buyer must present the Seller with a Resale Certificate in order to have tax waived.
+The University buyer must present the seller with a Resale Certificate in order to have tax waived.

 Services X Except "services that are part of a sale," such as design, fabrication, testing, etc.